Palestinian art: Museums

-The Umm el-Fahem Museum of Contemporary Art project
+The Umm el-Fahm Museum of Contemporary Art project

-In 1996, Said Abu Shakra, the third brother of the Abu Shakra family, founded in his hometown Umm el-Fahem the only art gallery for Palestinian and Arab art in Israel and has now plans for its extension.
+In 1996, Said Abu Shakra, the third brother of the Abu Shakra family, founded in his hometown Umm al-Fahm the only art gallery for Palestinian and Arab art in Israel and has now plans for its extension.
 He wants to build a museum nearby the city which would be the first contemporary art museum of the Arab sector in Israel.
-The project, worth 30 Million Dollar, is still at an early stage.
+The project, worth 30 million dollars, is still at an early stage.
 In an international competition, Amnon Bar Or, Lior Tsionov, and Lior Vitkon, a team of Jewish architects, had been chosen.
 With the help of the American Friends of Umm el-Fahem (AFUEF) and the Middle East Center for the Arts (MECA), funds had been raised to secure the first phase of the project.

 The museum shall not only host exhibitions but also an archive collecting testimonies of Arab "elders" who witnessed the conflicts of the 20th century.
 The oral testimonies – ranging from the British mandate period to the creation of the Israeli state and the Arab-Israeli wars – are transcribed in Arabic, Hebrew and English and photographs are taken.
 Established in 2008, 250 testimonies are already recorded of which one third has died since.
 Along with the museum, there will be classrooms and an auditorium for Arab Israeli students, a library and a café.
 The existing gallery has already begun to acquire a collection for the further museum through donations and gifts.
 Thus, works of artists like Fatma Abu Roumi, Assam Abu Shakra, Tyseer Barakat, Assaf Evron, Khalid Hourani, Menashe Kadishman, and Sliman Mansour are already in its possession.
 In addition to contemporary art, the museum will also expose traditional Arab embroidery works from the local region.